PersonalDataPipeline/pdpl-cli/docs/getting-started.md

 ## Generate Output Data

-Now that we have our input data coming in, let's write a simple recipe for what to do with that data.
+Now that we have our input data coming in, let's write a simple set of instructions to transform the data we have now into a CSV file.

-`// TODO: Still working on this ...`
+The instruction files, called recipes, can come from 3 different locations:

+- The main store of public recipes distributed with PDPL ([listed here](https://github.com/PersonalDataPipeline/pdpl-cli/tree/main/recipes))
+- The default local configuration directory `~/.pdpl/recipes`
+- Directly from an argument passed to the processor command

 ## 🎉 🎉 🎉

 Great work!
 If you're having any trouble with errors in the service or getting this setup, [submit a new issue](https://github.com/PersonalDataPipeline/pdpl-get/issues/new) with reproduction steps and we'll take a look!